 Advance directives or powers of attorney are important parts of any comprehensive estate plan.
 They permit you to provide instructions to members of your family, your caregivers and your doctors as to your wishes for your care, and they also offer the legal authority for someone to make financial decisions for you and your business.

-At John A. Cochran, Esquire, I can help you determine the type of advance directive or power of attorney you need and draft the necessary documents.
+At John A. Cochran, Esquire, we help you determine the type of advance directive or power of attorney you need to draft the necessary documents.
 Call me now at 724-216-5180 or send me a private email to put these resources to work for your family.

 In Pennsylvania, an estate plan should contain a: